 SHORTS - Best film under 15 mins.

-GRAND JURY AWARDS: For feature-length film.
+AUDIENCE AWARD: For feature-length film.

-GRAND JURY AWARDS: For short -length film.
+GRAND JURY AWARDS: For short - length film.

 Films of any completion date are eligible for submission.
 Festival does not have any premiere requirements.